ABOUT CERF

 Role Defined:

-• As the validating body, the Steering Committee incorporates the feedback and data received from the Affinity and Subregional Tables.
-They make informed decisions on items related to the design and implementation of HRTC strategies for the region based on information and guidance from the Affinity and Sub Regional Tables, and governance structure as a whole.
+• As the validating body, the Steering Committee incorporates the feedback and data received from the Hub Structure.
+They make informed decisions on items related to the design and implementation of the Collaborative's strategies for the region based on information and guidance from the Hub Structure, and governance structure as a whole.

 • This committee will be responsible for deciding on key points such as budget allocation, goals/outcomes and types of data, outreach and engagement strategy, regional strategy (Phase 1), and economic development and transition roadmap project strategies to prioritize for implementation projects (Phase 2).
-These decisions will be based on data and need analysis, as well as input from the Affinity and Subregional Tables and the Stewardship Committee.
+These decisions will be based on data and need analysis, as well as input from the Hub Structure and the Stewardship Committee.

 Representation:

-• The Steering Committee will be comprised of 38 representatives of critical voices from government, labor, business, industry, and community stakeholders that serve as the primary decision-making body for the High Road Transition Collaborative.
+• The Steering Committee will be comprised of 38 representatives of critical voices from government, labor, business, industry, and community stakeholders that serve as the primary decision-making body for the Collaborative.

 • A supermajority of the seats on the Steering Committee is dedicated to community-based leaders of disinvested communities, rooted in grassroots and community-based organizations.
 Priority will be given to leaders of organizations committed to equity, environmental justice, and advocacy for disinvested communities.

-• As per the proposal, the formation of a Steering Committee will be composed of a subset of representatives from the Affinity and Subregional Tables, Hub Leads, representatives from all required CERF-related stakeholder groups, and selected community members.
+• As per the proposal, the formation of a Steering Committee will be composed of a subset of representatives from the Hub Structure representatives from all required CJF-related stakeholder groups and selected community members.
 Out of the total seats in the Community-Based Leaders subgroup, 12 will be allocated to leaders of the Affinity Hub Areas.

 • The Fiscal Agent and Regional Convener will have non-voting seats on the Steering Committee.